 A recent survey by MGH found that 45% of US diners have tried a restaurant because of its posts on social media.

 National chains and franchises have been very successful by also establishing a presence on Pinterest and Twitter.

 Our social media management team are online marketing experts who know, based on data analytics and experience,

-what to post, when to post, who to target and why and will help develop a consistent, clear and credible “voice” for you and your brand online.
+and will help develop a consistent, clear and credible “voice” for you and your brand online.